cncjs/cncjs.org/pages/docs/installation/index.md

 ## Git Installation

 If you prefer to use Git instead of `npm install`, You can create a local clone of the repository on your computer and sync from GitHub.
-Type the following commands to install and run `cnc`:
+Type the following commands to install and run `cncjs`:
 ```
 git clone https://github.com/cncjs/cncjs.git
-cd cnc
+cd cncjs
 git checkout master
 npm install
 npm run prepublish
-./bin/cnc
+./bin/cncjs
 ```

 To update your local copy with latest changes, use: